arzwa/MultilocusIsland/docs/draft-hapdip2.md

 The colonization of a new habitat by some species will often involve selection on polygenic traits and give rise to a subpopulation that exhibits some divergence from it ancestors [@barton2018].
-Conditional on the initial succesful establishment of such a subpopulation by polygenic adaptation, whether or not speciation ensues depends on the extent to which local adaptation can be maintained in the face of maladaptive gene flow, and to what extent the partial reproductive isolation deriving from local adaptation may promote further divergence and strengthen reproductive isolation, either through reinforcement, the accumulation of intrinsic incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @kulmuni2020].
+Conditional on the initial succesful establishment of such a divergent subpopulation through polygenic adaptation, whether or not speciation ensues depends on the extent to which local adaptation can be maintained in the face of maladaptive gene flow, and to what extent the partial reproductive isolation deriving from local adaptation may promote further divergence and strengthen reproductive isolation; either through reinforcement, coupling with intrinsic incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @bierne2011; @butlin2018; @kulmuni2020].
 In this paper, we focus on the first of these questions, and investigate the conditions under which polygenic local adaptation can be maintained in the face of maladaptive gene flow.